sonjoykp/SonjoyKP.github.io/_pages/projects.md

 - **Tokenization & Byte-Pair Encoding:** Built subword vocabulary from text corpus.
 - **Positional Encoding:** Constructed and visualized sinusoidal positional encodings.
 - **Advanced Text Classification:** Built CNN and fine-tuned BERT on Yelp Reviews dataset with GloVe embeddings.
-- **Seq2Seq with LSTM:** Implemented encoder-decoder with attention for Quora Question Pairs, with GloVe initialization and text generation:contentReference[oaicite:3]{index=3}.
+- **Seq2Seq with LSTM:** Implemented encoder-decoder with attention for Quora Question Pairs, with GloVe initialization and text generation.

 ---